 A Palauan graduate of St. Dominic College of Asia in the Philippines received special recognition for her research on diabetes treatment.

-Ms. Morisang Shoulyn Terong received the award for Best Thesis in Medical Technology, which was written on the study of Neurophil-Gelatinase-Associated Lipocalin (NGAL) as a potential biomarker for Type-1 diabetes.
+Ms. Morisang Shoulyn Teriong received the award for Best Thesis in Medical Technology, which was written on the study of Neurophil-Gelatinase-Associated Lipocalin (NGAL) as a potential biomarker for Type-1 diabetes.

-Ms. Terong graduated alongside another Palauan, Mr. Colby Mellil from Ngiwal State, who also graduated with a Bachelor of Science in Medical Technology.
+Ms. Teriong graduated alongside another Palauan, Mr. Colby Mellil from Ngiwal State, who also graduated with a Bachelor of Science in Medical Technology.

 The 14th Commencement for St. Dominic College of Asia in Manila was held virtually on Sunday, October 18.

-Ms. Rowena Brel, Ms. Terong’s mother, says that she hopes her daughter’s example inspires other young Palauans to seek higher education.
+Ms. Rowena Brel, Ms. Teriong’s mother, says that she hopes her daughter’s example inspires other young Palauans to seek higher education.

 “We’re hoping that these two graduates help to inspire more Palauans like them to strive to make a difference, in the medical field and elsewhere,” she said.